bartoszlenar/Validot/docs/DOCUMENTATION.md

 // Must contain @ character!
 ```

-_As you can notice, null passed to `emailOptionalValidator` doesn't produce any validation errors (and it's fine, because the specification allows that with `Optional` command).
+_As you can notice, null passed to `emailOptionalValidator` doesn't produce any validation errors (and it's okay, because the specification allows that with `Optional` command).
 Having the same specification in `AsModel` effectively changes this behavior.
 True, null passed to `AsModel` would not return any error output, but null never gets there.
 The root scope (`emailSpecification`) doesn't allow nulls and it terminates the validation before reaching `AsModel`._

 - `AsModel` can be very helpful if you want to bundle many commands and want a single [error message](#message) if any of them indicates validation error.
   - Saying that, `AsModel` can wrap the entire [specification](#specification) and return single [error message](#message) out of it.